 Recommendations for an administrative withdrawal are submitted to the Office of the Registrar.
 The Office of the Registrar will review the request for Administrative Withdrawal and consult with the appropriate departments to determine the validity of the request.
 If the Administrative Withdrawal is approved, the Office of the Registrar will record the date and reason for the withdrawal, the last date of attendance, and update the student's transcript.
-If an Administrative Withdrawal is denied, students may petition an Administrative Withdrawal within five days by submitting an appeal to the Provost as specified in the Attending Trident University International policy.
+If an Administrative Withdrawal is denied, students may petition an Administrative Withdrawal within five days by submitting an appeal to the Provost as specified in the <a href="https://doi.org/10.1001/journal